chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "The inspection only checks the immediate parent package and still offers 'Make symbol public' for private packages instead of skipping or looking up to a public package.", "PROJECT NOTE": "Update src/main/kotlin/com/github/chbndrhnns/intellijplatformplugincopy/exports/PyPrivateModuleImportInspection.kt to ignore private packages and, if needed, search ancestor public packages for __all__ exports (see PyUseExportedSymbolFromPackageQuickFix).", "NEW INSTRUCTION": "WHEN parent package name starts with '_' THEN suppress 'Make symbol public' quick fix" }

+[2025-12-22 22:58] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "create",
+    "ERROR": "Test references missing action id and setting symbol", "ROOT CAUSE": "The test was added before defining the settings flag, action class, and plugin.xml action id.", "PROJECT NOTE": "Register actions under Copy.Paste.Special in plugin.xml and use consistent action ids (e.g., MyPlugin.*).
+Add new toggles to PluginSettingsState.state before tests use them.", "NEW INSTRUCTION": "WHEN test references unknown action id or setting THEN define setting and register action first" }

+[2025-12-22 22:59] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "create",
+    "ERROR": "Test references missing action and setting", "ROOT CAUSE": "The test file used a non-existent action id/class and a settings flag not yet defined.", "PROJECT NOTE": "Define new settings in PluginSettingsState, implement the action class, and register the action id in plugin.xml under Copy.Paste.Special before adding tests that reference them.", "NEW INSTRUCTION": "WHEN adding a test for a new action THEN define setting, implement action, and register id first" }

+[2025-12-22 22:59] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "create",
+    "ERROR": "Test referenced undefined setting, action id, and class", "ROOT CAUSE": "The test file was created before the new action, setting flag, and plugin.xml registration existed.", "PROJECT NOTE": "Action IDs in this repo are registered in plugin.xml and referenced by performEditorAction; ensure the ID matches exactly.", "NEW INSTRUCTION": "WHEN creating tests referencing a new action id THEN implement action and register id in plugin.xml first"
+}